have a funny – perhaps

 not been the motive for writing this blog.
 It was more about reliving

 experiences and recording them while I still remember.
 I apologize, if

 nevertheless feel gripped off when reading on.

 The systematics of bird species in this blog follow van den Berg (2019).
-Scientific names are given in Appendix 1; for taxa not listed here scientific names are given only the first time these taxa are mentioned.

 The episodes in this blog are based on true stories and real people.
 Besides my memory and, more importantly, my notebooks, the main source of information has been Dutch Birding – the journal that has played such an important role in the way I look at birds.
 In this blog I often refer to articles from this journal.

 I am grateful to Magnus Robb for offering generous suggestions for the improvement of this blog.